zertico/apidoc/source/index.md

 }
 ```

-The manager can edit an information contained in an company by accessing the route described below.
+The manager can edit an information contained in a company by accessing the route below.

 Route: *`PATCH "/api/v1/manager/clients/:id`*